panzerdp/dmitripavlutin.com/content/posts/022-javascript-unicode/index.md

 ## 1. The idea behind Unicode

-Let's start with an elementary question.
+Let's start with a simple question.
 How are you able to read and understand the current article?
 Simply: because you know the meaning of letters and words as a group of letters.

 Why are you able to understand the meaning of letters?
 Simply: because you (reader) and me (writer) have an agreement over the association between the graphical symbol (what is seen on the screen) and the English language letter (the meaning).

 The same happens with computers.
-The difference is that computers don't understand the meaning of letters: these are just sequences of bits.
+The difference is that computers don't understand the meaning of letters.
+For computers the letters are just sequences of bits.

-Imagine a scenario when *User1* sends a message `'hello'` to *User2* through network.
+Imagine the *User1* sends through network a message `'hello'` to *User2* .

 *User1*'s computer doesn't know the meaning of letters.
 So it transforms `'hello'` into a sequence of numbers `0x68 0x65 0x6C 0x6C 0x6F`, where each letter uniquely corresponds to a number: `h` is `0x68`, `e` is `0x65`, etc.
 These numbers are sent to *User2*'s computer.